 The wmii control interface is largely event driven.
 Each event is represented by a single, plain-text line written to the /event file.
 You can think of this file as a named pipe.
-When reading it, you won't recieve an EOF1 until wmii exits.
-Moreover, any lines written to the file will be transmitted to all of its readers.
+When reading it, you won't receive an EOF1 until wmii exits.
+Moreover, any lines written to the file will be transmitted to everyone currently reading from it.
 Notable events include key presses, the creation and destruction of windows, and changes of focus and views.